-Before moving to Miami, Zack frequently performed with symphony and opera orchestras throughout Central Ohio and Northern Minnesota.
-In 2016, he was a semi-finalist in the International Clarinet Association Young Artist Competition.
+Zack has performed with symphony and opera orchestras throughout South Florida, Central Ohio, and Northern Minnesota.
+In the summer of 2020, he received Honorable Mention in the International Clarinet Association Orchestral Audition Competition and, in 2016, he was a semi-finalist in the ICA Young Artist Competition.
 Zack and Emily’s chamber music group, EZ Duo, frequently performs at universities and conferences such as the International Clarinet Association ClarinetFest, National Association of College Wind and Percussion Instructors, and the Mid-Atlantic Flute Conference.

 Zack is a new music advocate and strives to perform and document the music of today.
 His doctoral research explored the output of renowned German clarinetist and composer Jörg Widmann with a focus on his Fantasie for Clarinet Solo and a guide to contemporary clarinet techniques.
 Two articles expanding on this research were recently published in the December 2018 issue of The Clarinet journal.
 Zack has joined consortiums and directly commissioned several new works from emerging and established composers for flute-clarinet duo, and clarinet solo.